WeiKangda/kangda.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "3.
-When Do Decompositions Help for Machine Reading?"
+title: "When Do Decompositions Help for Machine Reading?"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: